 If Chrome Password Manager is Google’s way to help you manage your passwords, then iCloud Keychain is Apple’s way to do the same.
-But in a more sophisticated manner than the formers.
+But in a more sophisticated manner.

 For those who don’t know, iCloud Keychain was first introduced with macOS 9, and it became a permanent app for Apple products since then.

-And whatever you save in Keychain, iCloud syncs it across all your devices.
-So, wherever you go, doesn’t matter whether you’re carrying an iPhone, iPad, or a Mac, your credentials are always in your fingertips.
+And whatever you save in Keychain, iCloud syncs it across all your iOS, iPadOs, and macOS devices.
+So, wherever you go, doesn’t matter whether you’re carrying an iPhone, iPad, or a Mac, your credentials are always at your fingertips.

 iCloud Keychain Pros

 #1.
-Ask any Keychain user why they love the tool, and their number one reason would be – ease of work.
+Ask any Keychain user why they love the tool, and their number one reason would be – ease of use.

 But is it just a hype?
 Let’s see.